Journey BJJ Academy Logo

 We offer a free trial class where your child can experience Brazilian Jiu-Jitsu firsthand.
 No pressure, no commitment—just the opportunity to see whether this could be the engaging alternative your family needs.

-or view our kids class schedule to find a time that works for your family.
+Schedule a free trial class or view our kids class schedule to find a time that works for your family.

 Real engagement beats screen time limits every time.